pratosh-bharani/excel_invoice_to_pdf/README.md

 # What is this project?
-This ia n app that creates PDF invoices using Excel files.
+This is an app that converts Excel invoices to PDF documents.